It's hard to imagine a more grounding and restorative activity than spending time in nature, disconnecting from our daily routines.

 Photo: Camping trip at Paso Picacho, Southern California.

-8 Mindful and Fun Camping Activities to Awaken the Senses
+8 Mindful and Fun Camping Activities to Awaken Your Senses (+3 New Activities!)

-Tip: Slow down right after you arrive and finish setting up the camp.
-Switch gears and get into a more relaxed mindset by physically slowing down your breath and movements: walk slower, talk slower, savor every sip of your favorite beverage.
-When we calm our bodies, the mind naturally follows.
-That’s a great start!
+Tip: Slow down once you've arrived and set up camp.
+Shift gears into a more relaxed mindset by consciously slowing your breath and movements.
+Walk slower, talk softer, savor every sip of your favorite drink.
+When we calm the body, the mind naturally follows.

 -

 One of my favorite techniques is "morning pages," a free-writing method from Julia Cameron's The Artist's Way.
-It's simple and only take 15-20 minutes: first thing in the morning, write three pages of longhand, stream-of-consciousness writing.
+It's simple and only takes 15-20 minutes: first thing in the morning, write three pages of longhand, stream-of-consciousness writing.
 Don't edit, just let your thoughts flow onto the page.
 It can unlock creativity, reduce stress, and deepen understanding of oneself.
+"Just keep the hand moving," a tip from my writing coach.

 -